Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python_Class&Object.md

   - The __init__ method is similar to constructors in C++ and Java.
   - Constructors are used to initialize the object’s state.
 Like methods, a constructor also contains a collection of statements(i.e. instructions) that are executed at the time of Object creation.
   - It is run as soon as an object of a class is instantiated.
 The method is useful to do any initialization you want to do with your object.
+  - All classes have a function called __init__(), which is always executed when the class is being initiated.
+  - Use the __init__() function to assign values to object properties, or other operations that are necessary to do when the object is being created: